§ 35-3-20. State budget reserve and cash stabilization account.

 Fiscal year ending June 30, 2012 4.6%

-(f) Whenever a transfer has been made pursuant to subsection (d), the amount of the transfer shall be transferred to the Rhode Island Capital Plan fund from funds payable into the general revenue fund pursuant to § 35-3-20.1 in the fiscal year following the fiscal year in which the transfer was made, except that in fiscal year 2010 there shall be no repayment of the amount transferred, and the repayment shall be made in fiscal year 2011.
+(f) Whenever a transfer has been made pursuant to subsection (d), the amount of the transfer shall be transferred to the Rhode Island Capital Plan fund from funds payable into the general revenue fund pursuant to § 35-3-20.1 in the fiscal year following the fiscal year in which the transfer was made, except that in fiscal year 2010 there shall be no repayment of the amount transferred, and the repayment shall be made in fiscal year 2011, and except that in fiscal year 2021, $90,000,000 of the repayment amount shall be transferred and the remainder of the repayment shall be made in fiscal year 2022.